gera2ld/git-ass/README.md

 - Rebase

-  E.g. the current branch is a development branch and related to the release branch `release-1.0` as described above, then the following command will rebase the current branch on top of the release branch.
+  E.g. the current branch is a development branch and based on the release branch `release-1.0` as described above, then the following command will rebase the current branch on top of the release branch.

   ```sh